mapie.regression.SplitConformalRegressor

 A custom score function inheriting from BaseRegressionScore may also be provided.

-prefitbool, default=False
+prefitbool, default=True

 If True, the base regressor must be fitted, and the fit method must be skipped.